Yijun-Tian/Uturn/README.md

 Identifying DNA U-turn from whole-genome sequencing reads.
 The DNA U-turn is a special DNA structure that aligns across postivie and negative strands.
 This project mainly uses two-step mapping approach to find this structure in next generation sequencing data.

 ## Prerequisition
-The pipeline prerequisition includes bowtie2, gawk, cutadapt, seqkit, samtools and SE-MEI (extractSoftclippedRetain) in PATH.
+The pipeline prerequisition includes bowtie2, gawk, cutadapt, seqkit, samtools, parallel and SE-MEI (extractSoftclippedRetain) in PATH.
 ## Instructions of compiling SE-MEI
 Download SE-MEI source code from Devon Ryan's repository.
 Make sure to include htslib submodule (f3e1602196bbf03f426dfb363a4841932a042194) using --recursive